| Periods | 1 Week | 1 Month | 3 Months | 6 Months | 1 Year | 3 Years | All Time |

 Inventory Turnover Ratio

-The trade payables turnover ratio rose from 1.61 in
+The trade payables turnover ratio decreased from 50.18 to 45.25, indicating

 Net Capital Turnover Ratio